The Modular System

 If using a Y-bar with drum, make sure that the power supply is SWITCHED OFF (power off).

 The bars situated on the perpendicular sides are connected using a variable-length cable (usually 1.5m); this allows to distance the actual measurement area (the rectangle formed by the regular bars and highlighted in gray in the following picture) of the Y bars; this area allows the patient to leave the test area without having to jump over the bars or, more frequently, turn around by 180° and go back.
 In fact, the software allows to carry out an undefined number of back/forth courses recording a sufficient number of steps also in case of linear systems of only a few meters.

 With this configuration, all test types can be carried out.
 The tests which make most use of this feature are the tapping and march-in-place tests, where the right and left foot are automatically identified.
 The Drift protocol, which previously needed 4 series of one-leg jumps, now is easier to follow (two series per leg are enough; in this case use the new Drift Protocol 2D).

 Each test will now show the “roll of positions”.
-Displaying the Optojump bars on the monitor, during the test a dot will indicate the athlete’s centroid foot.
-The first (pink colored) dot shows the initial position, whereas the following will form the athlete’s movement scheme during the test making us understand how the movement is controlled.
-The color of the dot for jumps fades, whereas the current dot is highlighted in white.
+Displaying the OptoJump bars on the monitor, during the test a dot will indicate the athlete’s centroid foot.
+The first (pink coloured) dot shows the initial position, whereas the following will form the athlete’s movement scheme during the test making us understand how the movement is controlled.
+The colour of the dot for jumps fades, whereas the current dot is highlighted in white.
 In a 2D system, the roll of dots will of course trace the movement on X and on Y.

 In the following examples we will see two jump tests of 15 seconds, where in the first one the athlete has controlled the position well staying near the initial point, whereas in the second one he has moved around without control.
 Quoting a famous tagline of the past, always remind your athletes that “power is nothing without control!”